 Although, in the past few years a lot of DevOps tools have come on board that can help you in multitasking.
 Apart from Azure DevOps tools and AWS DevOps tools, we have this 30 best DevOps tools list right here that literally falls under the trends of 2020 :

 Just like Slack, Docker too was launched in 2013 and didn’t stop its journey there, only continued to evolve.
 Docker is a set of Platform as a Service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
 All containers are run by a single operating system kernel and therefore use fewer resources than virtual machines.

 Jenkins is a free and open-source automation server that helps to automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
 In fact, it is the best DevOps Testing tool you can ever find!
 Jenkins is a server-based system that runs in servlet containers such as Apache Tomcat.
-It supports version control tools, including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, ClearCase and RTC, and can execute Apache Ant, Apache Maven, and sbt based projects as well as arbitrary shell scripts and Windows batch commands.
+It supports version control tools, including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, ClearCase, and RTC, and can execute Apache Ant, Apache Maven, and sbt based projects as well as arbitrary shell scripts and Windows batch commands.
 The creator of Jenkins is Kohsuke Kawaguchi.
 Also, as a cherry on top, Jenkins is free software too!

 This one is the oldest, yet the most efficient DevOps monitoring tool.
-Created by Linus Torvalds in 2005 for the development of Linux Kernel, Git has become one of the most adored DevOps tools across the globe over the years.
+Created by Linus Torvalds in 2005 for the development of the Linux Kernel, Git has become one of the most adored DevOps tools across the globe over the years.
 Git is a distributed version control system for tracking changes in source code during software development.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.
 Its goals include speed, data integrity, and support for distributed, non-linear workflows.